 When comparing soft coolers, a few important features come to mind: portability, capacity, and how well they work; meaning how cold will they keep your beverage of choice.
 To find out our reviewers put a selection of coolers through their paces, carrying them to parties, picnics, campfires, and just out for the day.

 When testing the Polar Bear, testers expected it to perform like other coolers in its price range and hold ice-cold temperatures for potentially 24-36 hours like the Coleman 16-Can Soft Cooler or the AO Coolers 24 Pack Canvas Cooler.
-However, we were pleasantly surprised with how well the Polar Bear 24 performed.
-After three days in an unlit and un-insulated shed, it held onto nine ounces of ice from the starting seven pounds.
+However, we are pleasantly surprised by how well the Polar Bear performs.
+After three days in a hot room, it held onto nine ounces of ice from the starting seven pounds.
 The high-end, Yeti Hopper Two 30 held onto 14 ounces of ice in the same amount of time.
 However, the Editors' Choice, Engel HD30 and new Best Buy award winner, Homitt 30 Cans both lasted a full day longer than either the Yeti or Polar Bear.
-But the Polar Bear kept our drinks and food cold and out-performed our expectations.
+But the Polar Bear keeps our drinks and food cold and out-performs our expectations.
 Even just the feel of the insulation is a step up from many others in the Polar Bear's price range.
-The insulation is thick, and the internal liner feels much more durable than others of a similar build, size, and shape, like the model from AO Coolers, but not quite as impressive as the insulating value of the Homitt.
+The insulation is thick, and the internal liner feels much more durable than others of a similar build, size, and shape, like the model from AO Coolers.

 Ease of Use

-The Polar Bear is simple and utilitarian.
+The Polar Bear is simple and practical.
 It has the standard top zipper and comes with a shoulder strap and handles much like the very similarly constructed AO Coolers 24 Pack.
-Testers didn't find anything particularly special about it, but this didn't detract from its overall usability.
-For shorter distances, it is easy to tote around and could indeed carry 24 beers (or your canned beverage of choice) plus ice well.
-The shoulder strap has a movable pad, as opposed to a rubber piece like the AO, and is overall better constructed.
+We don't think there's anything particularly special about it, but this doesn't detract from its overall usability.
+It is straightforward to use and can indeed hold 24 beers (or your canned beverage of choice) plus ice.
+The shoulder strap has an adjustable pad, as opposed to a rubber piece like the AO, and is overall better constructed.

-Durability was a question.
-With a nylon canvas exterior, repeated jostling could cause problems.
-After significant time bouncing around in the back of a truck and being thrown around, it did look a little "well-used" (but still held up well overall).
-The zipper on the front pocket, which really isn't big enough to be terribly useful, did have some problems.
+Durability is a question.
+With a nylon canvas exterior, repeated jostling could potentially cause problems.
+After significant time bouncing around in the back of a truck and being thrown around, it did look a little "well-used," but still held up well overall.
+The zipper on the front pocket, which isn't big enough to be useful, did have some problems.
 It is a small tooth "sealed" zipper that didn't seem to catch every time.
-This could be a fluke on our testing model, but that was the only real durability complaint testers had for normal use.
+This issue could be a fluke on our testing model, but that was the only real durability complaint we had for normal use.

-The soft cooler market used to be dominated by big, expensive brands like Yeti.
+The soft cooler market used to be dominated by big, expensive brands.
 However, as we have found, this is no longer the case.
 Our testers have found several exciting soft coolers that prove you don't have to spend nearly as much to get an excellent cooler for all your adventures.
 While the Polar Bear isn't our first choice for insulation power or extreme durability, it's a great little cooler that surprised us with its performance and price.
-Though it's no longer our Best Buy award winner (that title has been snagged by the Homitt), it's still a decent buy and might be exactly the cooler you've been looking for.
+Though it's no longer our Best Buy award winner (the Homitt has snagged that title), it's still a decent buy and might be exactly the cooler you've been wanting.